digital-futures-academy/airport-challenge/README.md

 ---------

 * Feel free to use google, your notes, books, etc. but work on your own.
-* Keep it SIMPLE - it's not nearly as complicated as it first may look.
 * You must [submit your challenge](https://airtable.com/shrUGm2T8TYCFAmjN) by the deadline, wherever you get to.
 * Use your own test framework and evidence your test-driven development by committing on passing tests.
 * Please write your own README detailing how to install your project, how to run the tests, how you approached the problem and provide screenshots of interacting with your program.
-* If you refer to the solution of another coach or student, please put a link to that in your README.
 * Please create separate files for every class, module, and spec.

 Steps